Emergency Room Billing Services in New Jersey

 Every NJ payer has specific rules for emergency room claims.
 Here's how we navigate them.

-Horizon Blue Cross Blue Shield Emergency Room Claims
+Horizon Blue Cross Blue Shield of New Jersey Emergency Room Claims

-Horizon Blue Cross Blue Shield processes the largest share of New Jersey commercial emergency room claims.
+Horizon Blue Cross Blue Shield of New Jersey processes the largest share of New Jersey commercial emergency room claims.
 We know their NJ specific fee schedules, prior authorization requirements for emergency room procedures, and their appeal timelines when claims are denied.
 99281-99285 has facility-specific documentation guidelines different from outpatient E/M.

 NJ FamilyCare Emergency Room Billing

-NJ FamilyCare routes emergency room patients through 4 managed care plans: Amerigroup, WellCare, Aetna Better Health, and 1 more.
+NJ FamilyCare routes emergency room patients through 5 managed care plans: Horizon NJ Health (Horizon BCBS), Aetna Better Health of New Jersey, Fidelis Care (formerly WellCare), and 2 more.
 Each MCO has its own emergency room authorization and billing rules that we manage.

-Novitas Solutions processes Medicare emergency room claims in New Jersey with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around critical care time to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction L) processes Medicare emergency room claims in New Jersey with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction L)'s policies around critical care time to prevent medical necessity denials.

 Denial Prevention for New Jersey Emergency Room